coltron-code/i18n-test/docs/01-getting-started/set-profile-avatar.md

 ```
 eip155:1/erc721:0xb7F7F6C52F2e2fdb1963Eab30438024864c313F6/2430
 ```
 **Warning: The token standard cannot contain a hyphen, and must be all lowercase.
 So even though OpenSea may show it as "ERC-721", enter it as "erc721".**

-As mentioned at the start of the article, this will be much easier in the future.
-For now though, everything needs to be set and corrected manually, so be aware of the previous common mistakes, as well as others such as:
+Setting your profile avatar requires a manual entry to your text records. to avoid mistakes, follow these directions carefully:

 * Setting the token standard to "erc721", even though it is actually "erc1155"
 * Using a cryptokitty as the NFT, which is **currently not supported**
 * Using any other NFT that doesn't use either NFT standard entirely.
 If you're unsure about this, you can always [ask in the discord](https://chat.ens.domains).

 Click `Save` once your correctly formatted NFT has been entered into the text field.
-You will be prompted to approve a transaction in your wallet..
 You will be prompted to approve a transaction in your wallet.
 Once that transaction shows that it is confirmed on Etherscan, your avatar is set!

 ### Try it out!